 If you find yourself on the beautiful Gold Coast, whether it be for a holiday, weekend getaway or a few hours escape, you’re going to want to discover some of the most beautiful places to visit.
 I recently spent a day exploring the southern half of the coast, looking for great photography spots, hidden lookouts and iconic places to capture.
 So, here are my tips on a few of the very best spots to photograph on the Gold Coast!
 If you’ve got a few of your own, I’d love to hear them, so share them in the comments below.
 Food tips also welcomed.

-Lores Bonney Lookout
+1. Lores Bonney Lookout

 You’ll find this amazing hidden spot at the top of a stretch of stairs in Miami.
 It’s easy to drive right past it, so keep your eyes peeled for it.
 Walk up the stairs, then go to the right.
 You’ll find a path, hidden in a break in the bushes.
 Walk out and down, carefully.
 This amazing spot juts out from the mainland and gives you the most incredible views of the Gold Coast, from Surfers Paradise right down to the other end of the coast.
-There are no skyscrapers to block your view, just never ending stretches of sand and water to gaze it.
+There are no skyscrapers to block your view, just never-ending stretches of sand and water to gaze it.
 Find Lores Bonney Lookout here.

 Drive to the southern end of the coast and you’ll find Point Danger.
 This spot offers up some really gorgeous views of the coastline and, best of all, there’s a nice grassy spot on the hill to sit and watch.
 I love visiting this place for great photos of the green and blue contrast, with the waves rolling in behind it all.
 It’s also a really lovely place to sit for a few hours with a picnic and a cold drink or two (beer is encouraged) and watch the surfers catching waves below.
 Find Point Danger here.

 This open stretch of beach, leading down to the water, offers views of Surfers Paradise on the horizon, jagged headland and plenty of surfers and swimmers too.
 You can spot planes flying in and play around on the huge rocks nearby.
-It’s a great spot to get some really iconic beach shots and also an awesome place to learn to surf, if you’re so inclined.
+It’s a great spot to get some really iconic beach shots and also an awesome place to learn to surf if you’re so inclined.
 Find Currumbin Alley here.

 One of the very best views of the Gold Coast, up high, can be found at the Kirra Lookout.
 If you haven’t been before, it can be a little bit tricky to get there with all the one-way streets, but your GPS or phone can guide you to the top.
 Once you’re there, you’re spoiled with breathtaking views of the Gold Coast, some of my favourites, to be honest.
 There’s a giant eagle statue, viewfinders to look through and a shaded area to sit awhile.
-It’s a great spot to eat your lunch with a million dollar view and get some gorgeous photos of Kirra and the coast.
+It’s a great spot to eat your lunch with a million-dollar view and get some gorgeous photos of Kirra and the coast.
 Find the Kirra Lookout here.

 This beautiful spot offers up calm water, perfect for families and ideal for stand-up paddle-boarders too.
 You can hire a board or take a lesson if you like or just go for broke and float around in the water all day.
 It gives you the chance to capture some really serene beach shots, especially if you can get them off the bridge too.
 I love this place for the pretty shallow water and the dreamy way the headland juts out of the earth, covered in a soft green blanket of trees.
 Find Tallebudgera Creek here.